mandarup/mandarup.github.io/projects/chatbot.md

 #### Version 1 - Monolithic App

-Version 1 used a monolithic architecture as depicted in fig below:
+Version 1 uses a monolithic architecture for hosting the chatbot, supporting both frontend and model hosting in a single server.

 Several versions of chat models are available with  architectural variations,
 - Character RNN